The Competition Law and Policy Institute of New Zealand was founded in 1989. Its objects include:

 Troy has worked on a wide range of significant competition and consumer law matters, including the Commerce Commission's 2014 investigation into the supermarket industry, appearing before the High Court in the NZME/Fairfax merger appeal in 2017, and advising Spark in relation to its opposition to the proposed Sky/Vodafone merger.

-Prior to joining Chapman Tripp, Jessica worked in other market-leading competition and regulatory teams at top-tier firms in New Zealand and Australia.
+Jessica is a competition law and regulatory specialist with more than 15 years’ experience spanning policy and practice.
+In her current role, she supports the Commission’s Competition Branch in their work on mergers, restrictive trade practices, and market studies.
+Previously, she worked in market-leading competition and regulatory teams at top-tier firms in New Zealand and Australia.
 She has advised clients across a diverse range of industries, including government, grocery, health, transport/logistics, and consumer products.